jczestochowska/chicago_food/README.md

 Final presentation: Elias Hariz, Maja Stamenkovic

+# Previous milestone

-# Progress done up until milestone 2
+## Progress done up until milestone 2

 Up until milestone 2 we managed to familirize ourselves with the data we're working with and obtain some first results that form the first answers to the research questions we posed.
 We decided to drop one research question.
 Also, we started visualizing our results in the form that will be the target one, which are maps of Chicago with marked neighborhoods.

-# Internal milestones up until project milestone 3
+## Internal milestones up until project milestone 3
 **The same list can be also found at the end of the `project_milestone2` notebook**

 The plans are split by research queations to which they apply: